tweag/codeql-wrapper/docs/docs/cicd-integration.md

 # CI/CD Integration

 CodeQL Wrapper is designed to work seamlessly with various CI/CD platforms.
-This guide shows how to integrate it into your pipelines.
+This guide shows how to integrate it into your pipelines for automated security analysis.

+## Prerequisites

+Before integrating CodeQL Wrapper into your CI/CD pipeline, ensure you have:

+1. **Python 3.8.1+** available in your CI environment
+2. **GitHub token** with `security-events` permissions (for SARIF upload)
+3. **Git repository** properly configured with remote origin

 ## GitHub Actions